Akshatpatel004/Real-time-chatting/README.md

 # Real-time-chatting
-Create a chatting web by using socket.io library and backend in node js
+Create a chatting web by using socket.io package and backend in node js